 HOW TO MAKE VIETNAMESE COFFEE

-- DO NOT shake the filters or compress the coffee, or the coffee grounds will drop into the holes of the coffee filter and plug up the holes!
-The result will be that the coffee takes forever to drip, or the grounds may clog the filter entirely.
+DO NOT shake the phin filters or the coffee grounds will drop into the holes of the coffee filter and plug up the holes!
 Place the metal filter gently on top of the coffee.